aMorteza/Quantum-Computing-Search-Algorithms/README.md

-# Quantum-Computing-Search-Algorithms in python:
+# Quantum-Computing-Search-Algorithms:
-Implementing the Grover and Deutsch_Jozsa quantum search algorithms, best in world!
+## Here implemented the Grover and Deutsch_Jozsa search algorithms, best in world!

-## This project implemented using python 3.9 in emulated Windows 10 Arm64-x86.
-## Following instructions are required to run the codes.
+#### This project used python 3.9 and tested in an emulated Windows 10 Arm64-x86.
+Following instructions are required to run the codes.

 * Create and Activate virtual environment: